Find Affordable College Courses

 The colleges and universities below are the most popular for journalism majors pursuing a master's degree.

 Our 2023 rankings named Ohio University - Athens Campus the most popular school in the Great Lakes Region for journalism students working on their master’s degree.
-Located in the town of Athens, OHIO Athens is a public college with a very large student population.
+Located in the town of Athens, OHIO Athens is a public college with a fairly large student population.

 Women make up 74% of the journalism majors at the school.